CaryRandazzo/R3HCSblog/_posts/2025-08-31-Enforcing-Continuity-and-AMR-in-Unreal-Engine.md

 To me, these kind of nuances are why it is important to use the tools UE has implemented over raw C++ alternatives.
 With respect to project development, interfacing, and performance, it is essential.

-<b>Implementation</b>
+## Implementation

-Time to implement it.
-Each face will be mapped as a (face hash) of each block in the mesh to all blocks that share that same face (face hash) along with which face (face index) this shared face has relative to the original face (face hash).
-So, the key will be the face hash and the value will be an array of block (block index) that are connected to that face (face hash) along with which face (face index owned by block index) is connected.
+I will now map each face of each block to all blocks that share it, along with which local face index is connected.
+The key is a face hash; the value is an array of (block index, face index) pairs.

-... (to be continued)

 See you in the next post,
 <br>Cary